Programming-Notes-all-languages/CPP-Notes/Data Structures/General Trees/Readme.md

 ### <code>left(i)</code>
 <code>int left(int i) { return 2 * i + 1; }</code>
-This function takes in an integer <code>i<code>, which represents the index of a parent node in the heap's array representation, and returns the index of the parent's left child
+This function takes in an integer <code>i</code>, which represents the index of a parent node in the heap's array representation, and returns the index of the parent's left child

 ### <code>right(i)</code>
 <code>int right(int i) { return 2 * i + 2; }</code>